-At Kerala’s Nipah outbreak epicentre, a fear of bats and Whatsapp rumours
+At Kerala’s Nipah outbreak epicentre, a fear of bats and WhatsApp rumours

 “But the health department has done a fabulous job.
 Also, Dr Arun from Manipal in particular was very helpful in telling us about the virus and its consequences.
 Now, we are a bit relaxed,” he adds.

-Source of virus suspected to be unused well inhabited by bats
+Source of Nipah virus suspected to be unused well inhabited by bats

 Almost every local in the village contends that the viral outbreak’s source is an old well, situated two kilometres from Soopikada, in a compound that was bought by the family of Moosa Haji.
 The locals say that after the family bought the land, Haji’s two sons, Muhammad Salih (26) and Muhammad Sabith (23), had gone on to clean the well.